sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Wells Fargo

 If you are in NYC Chase is definitely the one to open.
-(There are literally as many Chase branches and ATMs as there are Tim Hortons in Canada.)
+(There are as many Chase branches and ATMs as there are Tim Hortons in Canada.)
 Several people have been told that Chase is fairly conservative when it comes to giving credit cards to "new Americans".
 (Banks in Canada like Bank of Montreal offer U.S.D.
 MasterCards, be sure to